parttimehacker/admin/README.md

 # admin
-Admin process to initialize the do it your self home automation system (DIYHAS).
+System administration process to initialize the do it your self home automation system (DIYHAS).
 ## Description:
 This is my latest Raspberry Pi project that implements an administration server and MQTT-to-HTTP translator for my "do it yourself home automation" system.
 The application requires **Raspbian OS** and is written in **python3**.
 I usually create a **systemd service** so the application runs at boot.